Bertha Foster: Career

-Career highlights
+After Foster relocated to Miami, her sister Edith Ann Foster Meekins operated the School of Musical Art in Jacksonville.
+Her mother Annie Foster helped her manage the Miami Conservatory of Music.
 Soon after her arrival in Miami, Foster was also tapped to help establish a conservatory of music at the University of Miami, which became the School of Music in 1926.
 She was appointed its first dean and mentored Christine Asdurian.
 Christine Asdurian is one of UM's(University of Miami) "Alma Mater" writers.

-Despite a major hurricane that caused widespread damage in Miami on September 17, 1926, Foster and 22 music faculty members and 25 college music majors began classes one month later on October 15, 1926 in the Anastasia Hotel which became the temporary home of the University of Miami.
+Despite a major hurricane that caused widespread damage in Miami on September 17, 1926, Foster and 22 music faculty members and 25 college music majors began classes one month later on October 15, 1926, in the Anastasia Hotel which became the temporary home of the University of Miami.
 Faculty included symphonic conductor Arnold Volpe and choral conductor Robert E. Olmstead, plus three piano professors, two in music education, two in voice, and one in cello.
 From the very beginning they offered programs in applied music, music history, music theory, and music education, and conducted a men's glee club, women's glee club, and the University of Miami Symphony Orchestra.
 Walter E. Scheaffer became the founding director of the first University of Miami Band in 1933.

 While leading the University of Miami School of Music through the Great Depression and into an era of growth and prosperity, Foster also opened the doors to a new Musicians Club of America in 1939, a residential home for retired musicians first located at 303 Minorca Avenue in Coral Gables, then at 1564 Brickell Avenue in Miami.

 After her own retirement from the University of Miami in 1944, Foster continued to organize concerts, host musicales, perform organ recitals, and was organist and choir director at All Soul's Church.

 The Miami Conservatory of Music continued to flourish, and had six locations in the Greater Miami region by the 1950s.